School of Massage Therapy

 The 72-credit Recommended Course of Study for the Massage Therapy program with electives outlined below is designed to be completed in 24 months, but can be completed in 20 months as well.
 Some students, however, who must work at full- time or part-time jobs while in attendance or have other responsibilities outside of school.
 May attend New York College as part-time students.
 For these students, part-time courses of study is available.

-New York College of Health Professions is committed to providing students in our Graduate School of Massage Therapy Program with all necessary means to assist them in succeeding in school and in their goal of becoming holistic practitioners.
-We offer Financial Aid and Scholarships for all qualified students.
+New York College of Health Professions is committed to providing students in the School of Massage Therapy Program with all necessary means to assist them in succeeding in school and in their goal of becoming holistic practitioners.
+We offer financial aid and scholarships for all qualified students.
 All students are provided with the option of installment plans to help with tuition payments.

 Intro to Clinic and Internships

 A thorough grounding in academics is essential to any health care practitioner.
 Observation during Grand Rounds, Introduction to Clinic and Clinical Skills Review create a solid foundation for success in clinical internship/practice.
 Our faculty teaches the importance of partnership – with the patient and with other members of the holistic medical team as well as Western medical professionals.
 This team approach benefits both students and patients and is one of the reasons New York College places a high premium on internships.
 Each Massage Therapy Program student will spend 1395 supervised hours of acupuncture training in our Academic Health Care Teaching Clinic.
 There, they will talk with patients about their concerns, work with faculty to assess and treat illness with acupuncture and educate patients on making healthy lifestyle choices.